Re-engaging with my blog, after a long hiatus, is honoring my practice to follow what pulls me.

 Good news: I’ve come out on the other side of chronic Lyme.
 It’s not that I’ve licked it, but I’m embracing its lessons and blessings, making the most of my privileged life.
 Gratitude, gratitude, gratitude!

-The pull to blogging comes with the query, “Why blog now?”
+My pull to blogging always comes with the query, “Why blog?
+Why now?”
 The broadest, clearest motivation is to juice INSPIRATION, my drug of choice.

 Inspiration pulls me up by the bootstraps when I’m dragging, disenchanted, and discouraged.